fastify/fastify/docs/Reference/Reply.md

 ### .serializeInput(data, [schema | httpStatus], [httpStatus], [contentType])
 <a id="serializeinput"></a>

-This function will serialize the input data based on the provided schema, or http status code.
-If both provided, the `httpStatus` will take presedence.
+This function will serialize the input data based on the provided schema or HTTP status code.
+If both are provided the `httpStatus` will take precedence.

-If there is not a serialization function for a given `schema`, a new serialization function will be compiled forwarding the `httpStatus`, and the `contentType` if provided.
+If there is not a serialization function for a given `schema` a new serialization function will be compiled, forwarding the `httpStatus` and `contentType` if provided.

 ```js
 reply